MathildeDehedin/Ready-toGo-React/README.md

 # Ready To Go

-Set the switches on to launch the rocket
+Turn on the switches to launch the rocket

 ### _Languages_ & _Packages_